schibsted/jslt/tutorial.md

 You can also do array indexing with `[ index ]`, so that `.foo.bar[0]` would give you `1`.

+Array slicing is supported, so you can write `[1 : 3]` and get `[2, 3]`.
+The first index is inclusive, and the last index is exclusive.

+You can use negative indexes to refer to elements starting from the end of the array, so that `[-1]` would return the last element of the array, `5`.
+This also works with slicing, so to remove the first and the last element, write `[1 : -1]`.

+## JSON construction

-Inside JSON you can write expressions anywhere you can write a JSON literal, so (still working on same input) you could write a new object like this:
+Inside JSON you can write expressions anywhere you can write a JSON literal, so (still working on same input) you could make a new object like this:

 ```